Refactoring, it’s fun – part 2

 • Wireless Zero Configuration (if you don’t use WLAN)

 I also plan to make a script, batch file that will make all the services have start-up type = manual.
-On this page there is some useful information on how to do it.

 Idea overload

-January 16th, 2009
+May 16th, 2009

 The main thing in the (business) world is to have an idea.
 Or maybe you should have The Idea.
 That is what people with ideas think.
 Mostly they wait for the ideas to spring to life all by themselves.